msnawazbd/laravel-5.5-localization/README.md

     }
 ```

 ### Step 02.
-We need to register this class in Kernel.php
+We need to register this class in "Kernel.php"

 ```php
 protected $middlewareGroups = [